xKev1n/Project3-APP/BDS-APP/README.md

 ```

 ## Dockerization
-The project was supposed to be dockerizated, but I wasn't able to fix issue when triing to run the created image.
+The project was supposed to be dockerizated, but I wasn't able to fix issue when trying to run the created image.
 ```shell
 $ docker build -t docker_app .
 $ docker run docker_app